moliver28/research-handbook/content/job-families/product/technical-writing-manager.md

 ## Senior Manager, Technical Writing

-The Senior Manager of Technical Writing reports to the Director of Technical Writing.
-Technical Writing Managers report to the Senior Manager of Technical Writing.
+The Senior Manager of Technical Writing reports to the Director, Technical Writing.
+Technical Writing Managers can report to the Senior Manager of Technical Writing.

 ### Job Grade